 And the tubing through the mountains of Kauai itself was a total blast!
 It’s one of the best adventurous things to do in Kauai.

-Like I mentioned previously, I’m not much for adventure.
+Like I said, I’m not much for adventure.
 So, I had my share of thrills just turning on my head lamp to navigate the Kauai tunnels.

-In fact, “navigate” is the incorrect word.
+Actually, “navigate” is the wrong word.
 I really just floated and allowed the water take me down the canal.
-And every once in awhile, I would push off the side of the Kauai irrigation ditch to get myself to float down the center.
+And every once in a while, I would push off the side of the Kauai irrigation ditch to get myself to float down the center.

-I was worried that I would feel claustrophobic inside the tunnels, But it turned out to be a non-issue.
-Surprisingly, I was even fine turning off my head lamp to experience the final tunnel.
+I was worried that I would feel claustrophobic inside the tunnels.
+But it turned out to be a non-issue.
+Surprisingly, I was even fine turning off my head lamp to experience the final tunnel in the dark.

 We were impressed with all the staff leading our experience.
 La`i and Paul were fantastic and sweet with our son.